Save time and money when sending money to Oman from Canada.

 - Banks.
 One way is to provide the sender your bank account details and receive the money directly into your Canadian bank account.
 This can happen through an Omani bank or a money transfer company.
 You can also receive money orders and cheques via mail.

-- Non-banks.
-Money transfer companies such as Western Union and MoneyGram have hundreds of cash pickup centres across Canada.
+- Alternatives to Banks.
+Money transfer companies such as Western Union and MoneyGram have hundreds of cash pick-up centres across Canada.
 You can have the sender transfer funds to any of these centres and you can then collect the money in person.
 Additionally, you may be able to send money from other specialist transfer providers like WorldRemit.

 - PayPal.
 You can use the online services of PayPal to transfer funds from Oman to Canada.
 Both you and the sender will need to have PayPal accounts.